hyphacoop/compost.digital/index.md

 >(How does your piece relate to the theme?
 What does it say about the digital commons?
 What will your creative process be?)
 >
 >Estimated hours:
 >(How many hours do you expect to spend on your piece?
-Please keep in mind the timeline above.)
+This is on top of the 6 hours required for development.
+Also please keep in mind the timeline above.)
 >
 >Is there anything else we should know about you? (maximum 100 words)
 >(e.g., Have you had experiences with co-operatives, collective decision making, governance, publishing, or web monetization?)